 Comms protocol in proto-literal society:

-Private diary (personal) Sending letters (interpersonal) Distributing pamphlets (broadcasted knowledge) Sharing Books (collective knowledge)
+Private diary (personal ideation) Sending letters (interpersonal ideation) Distributing pamphlets (broadcasted knowledge) Sharing Books (synthesized knowledge)

 Put more concretely with real world examples

 Identity: Google, Facebook, Apple, Microsoft, Email, Phone numbers

 Bonfires: Chat (Discord, Slack), forum (Discourse, StackOverFlow, Reddit)